pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 title:  "Using a Raspberry Pi to add a second HDMI port to a laptop"
 tags: raspberry-pi ffmpeg tutorial linux
 categories: [Side Projects]
+description: A step-by-step tutorial you can follow along
 ---

 Recently, I purchased a new laptop.
 I was really focused on spending the least amount of money and had not noticed that the laptop I chose was missing an essential feature : it did not have Display Port over USB C. Not being able to use my second external monitor on this new laptop felt like a huge downgrade from my previous one (which was able to output to both its HDMI and VGA ports simultaneously).

 ## Existing solutions and limitations of old Raspberry Pi models

-I quickly hooked a Raspberry Pi to the external monitor and tried to find a turnkey solution that would allow me to stream a virtual screen to the Pi via an ethernet cable.
+I quickly hooked a Raspberry Pi to the external monitor and tried to find a turnkey solution that would allow me to stream a virtual screen to the Pi via an Ethernet cable.
 I looked into using VNC, Steam Remote Play, and some dedicated VNC wrappers I found on GitHub.

 Since I was not willing to spend more money on my setup, I used a Raspberry Pi 3 which was sitting unused in one of my drawers.
 This meant I could not benefit from hardware accelerated h264 decoding, which happened to be a significant limitation for using modern low-latency video streaming solutions.
 I had to compromise between picture quality, latency and framerate, and could never reach a balance I felt satisfied with : the slow LAN adapter and CPU could not handle my requirements.